 On every epoch throughout the monitoring period, the instantaneous measured URE for each satellite has been compared against a threshold of 4.42 times the upper value of the URA index.
 The number of URE values above the threshold has been recorded and is checked against the expected number.

-From the analysis there are no days where this condition is met and therefore this requirement is passed.
+From the analysis there are 4 days where this condition is met, which could indicate a failure.
+However, looking at the events in more detail: